 The Grand Family

 “Grand” is a term used to describe any style of piano where the strings inside are oriented horizontally, as opposed to “upright” pianos where they are oriented vertically.
 In the grand family, there are actually seven different size classifications.
+The size of a grand piano can vary depending on the classification.
 The “petit” grand is the smallest classification, which range from 4’5” to 4’11” in length.
-The next size up is the “baby” grand, and they tend to be between 5’ and 5’5” feet long.
-The baby grand is the most popular for home use, since the sound quality is great and they are more affordable than the larger sizes.
+The next size up is the “baby” grand piano dimensions tend to be between 5’ and 5’5” feet long.
+The baby grand piano size make it the most popular for home use, since the sound quality is great and they are more affordable than the larger sizes.

 The Mechanics of the Piano